February 5, 2020 / Wedding & Elopement Films

 Since everybody is busy during the wedding ceremony; bridesmaid perfecting their speeches, mother of the bride taking care of the guests, bride getting dolled up by her makeup artist later to be left alone so that she can practice her vows – it is a one take shot.
 Hence, to make the audience connect emotionally with the story, only a wedding videographer in Paxos with a clear vision and a different point of view can successfully achieve.

 In a rustic place like Paxos one can hardly wish to bat their eyes because of the enchanting beauty that surrounds them.
 You could wish upon absorbing it all in one deep breath and fail at it because of its expansive jaw dropping beauty; the clear waters and reflecting the sunlight can make anyone fall in love.
-To encapture this gift of nature you need someone to always be on the lookout for great angles and lighting which makes the wedding videographer in Paxos a must have for your wedding.
+To encapture this gift of nature you need someone to always be on the lookout for great angles and lighting which makes the wedding videographer a must have for your wedding in Paxos.

 Paxos is a piece of a land right between the sea, surrounded by the clear waters it makes the perfect spot for an intimate destination wedding.
 Unlike other venues that are beehives for tourist this secluded island, despite being one of the tourist destinations, garners minimal traffic.
 Before the actual wedding day, I had multiple video calls with the sweet couple to explain them my vision and approach while understanding their expectations from their videographer.